Temple architecture (LDS Church): Provo City Center Temple

-On October 1, 2011, it was announced at the church's general conference that the Provo Tabernacle would be converted into Provo's second temple.
-Completed in 2016, the Provo City Center Temple utilizes much of the external shell of the tabernacle, all that remained of the original building after a fire in December 2010.
+On October 1, 2011, it was announced at the LDS Church's general conference that the Provo Tabernacle would be converted into Provo's second temple.
+Completed in 2016, the Provo City Center Temple uses much of the tabernacle's original shell, all that remained of the building after a fire in December 2010.

-Neo-Classical temples
+Neoclassical temples

-During a 2011 devotional at Brigham Young University - Idaho, Thomas E. Coburn, managing director of the LDS Church temple department, explained that church president Thomas S. Monson and the church's temple department were beginning to construct temples according to the "timeless" and classical designs of the cultures and people they will serve, citing the recently revealed architectural rendering of the Philadelphia Pennsylvania Temple as the first of many examples.
-This trend towards Neo-Classicism appears to be the latest in LDS Temple architecture.
-The Indianapolis Indiana Temple, with a central spire design reminiscent of downtown structures like the Indianapolis Soldiers' and Sailors' Monument or the Indiana World War Memorial Plaza, is another example.
+During a 2011 devotional service at Brigham Young University—Idaho, Thomas E. Coburn, managing director of the LDS Church's temple department, explained that church president Thomas S. Monson and the department were beginning to build temples according to the "timeless" and classical designs of the cultures and people they will serve, citing the architectural rendering of the Philadelphia Pennsylvania Temple as the first of many examples.
+This trend towards Neoclassicism appears to be the latest in LDS Church temple architecture.
+The Indianapolis Indiana Temple—with a central spire design reminiscent of downtown structures such as the Indianapolis Soldiers' and Sailors' Monument and the Indiana World War Memorial Plaza—is another example.